thoailt/thoailt.github.io/contents/awards.md

-- First-prize Academic Scholarship, 2023.

-- Freshman Academic Scholarship, 2022.
+- Has achieved the title “Outstanding Student with five good merits” Central level - 2023.

+- Has achieved the title “Student with five good merits” Central level - 2022.

-- Excellent Graduation Project of Jiangsu Province, 2022.
+- Excellent Graduation with GPA: 3.67/4.0, 2023.

-- First-prize Enterprise Scholarship, 2021.

-- First-prize Academic Scholarship, 2019.